Installing the Apache Web Server

 systemctl status apache2

-The output shows that apache2 is enabled,
+For example, the output shows that apache2

-which is the default for this software.
+is enabled, which is the default for this software.

-means that the software
+The term enabled means that the software starts automatically on reboot.

-The output should state that
+The output should also state that the software is active.

 Creating a web page